LarsN-hub/PyDoug/README.md

 https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.sobel
 - "Image" drop-down: images in the layer list.
 Select the image to detect edges.
 - "Method" drop-down: select the edge-detection method to use.
-- "Edges Method" drop-down: select the method for handling pixels on the edge of the image.
 - "Canny or IGG Sigma" float: if "Method" is "Canny" or "IGG", input the standard deviation of intensity values.
 - "IGG Alpha" float: if "Method" is "IGG", input inversion steepness.
 - "Laplace K Size" integer: if "Method" is "Laplace", input the Laplacian operator size.
-- "Along Axis" checkbox: check to apply the operation along an axis of an image stack.
+- "Slice Wise" checkbox: check to perform the operation slice-wise along an axis of an image stack.
-- "Axis" drop-dpown: select the axis to apply the operation along if "Along Axis" is checked.
+- "Slice Axis" drop-dpown: select the axis to apply the operation slice-wise along if "Slice Wise" is checked.
+- "Filter Along Axis" checkbox: check to apply the filter along an specified axis instead of universally.
+- "Filter Axis" drop-down: select the axis to apply the filter along if "Filter Along Axis" is checked.
+This is ignored if the same axis as "Slice Axis" is selected if "Slice Wise" is checked.
+- "Edges Method" drop-down: select the method for handling pixels on the edge of the image.
+- "Constant Value" float: input the constant value if "Edges Method" is "Constant".
 - "Detect Edges" button: click to perform the edge detection operation.

 **Corner Detection**